 It is the perfect way to braise these pork chops though, because it’s easy to control the heat.
 Plus you can see exactly what’s going on in there through the glass lid.

 If you have a smaller electric skillet and your pork chops don’t all fit at once, just brown them in batches.
 Overlap them a bit to braise, then rearrange them once or twice while they’re cooking.

 That way they all have a chance to cook in the sauce for a while.
 Plus it gives them a better chance to cook evenly.

 If you don’t have an electric skillet, just use your stove!
 Cook them in a cast iron braiser or deep saute pan with a lid.

 I have another fun pork chop recipe coming towards the end of the month.
 So keep an eye out for that.

 The combination of tender pork chops and cheesy potatoes is hard to pass up.
 When they are baked together the flavor combination is magnified, so this casserole is out of this world good.

-Grilled pork chops are even better after being marinated in a flavorful honey mustard sauce.
+Honey mustard pork chops are perfect for a busy night.
 This recipe is easy and oh so good!

 Make your pork chops and scalloped potatoes in the same pan for even bigger flavor and fewer dishes!
 Maw-Maw definitely had the right idea when she started making this delicious dinner!